EASS-HIT-PART-A-2024-CLASS-VI/Appointment-Management-TalItzhak/README.md

 ### Prerequisites

+### Prerequisites
-1.Hugging Face API Key:
+1. Hugging Face API Key:

-Create an account at Hugging Face
+   - Create an account at Hugging Face
-Generate an API key from your account settings
+   - Generate an API key from your account settings
-Create a .env file in the llm_service directory and add your API key:
+   - Create a .env file in the llm_service directory and add your API key:

    ```yaml
    HUGGINGFACE_API_KEY=your_api_key_here